Simple and tight device-independent security proofs: Introduction

-The simpler tasks of randomness certification and expansion, first considered in~\cite{Colbeck09}, are the first to have received a complete proof of security in the device-independent setting.
-Pironio \textit{et al.}~\cite{pironio2010random} showed, in the non-i.i.d.\@ setting, that a quadratic expansion was possible, but their analysis was limited to the case of classical side information.
-Security against quantum side information was established in~\cite{vazirani2012certifiable}, where it was shown that exponential expansion is possible.
-The analysis of~\cite{vazirani2012certifiable}, however, does not tolerate noise in the devices; this was solved in~\cite{miller2014robust}.
+Although it was introduced only much more recently than QKD, the first task to have received a complete proof of security in the DI setting is the task of randomness expansion.
+This task, first considered in~\cite{Colbeck09}, is the problem of expanding a short initial amount of seed randomness into a longer string that is information-theoretically random; aside of its practical relevance the task received attention because it is one the simplest problems that is classically impossible, yet for which quantum computing provides an information-theoretically secure solution.
+In the non-i.i.d.\@ setting it was shown in~\cite{pironio2010random} that a quadratic expansion was possible, but the analysis in that paper was limited to the case of classical adversaries.
+Security against quantum adversaries was established in~\cite{vazirani2012certifiable}, where it was shown that exponential expansion is possible.
+The analysis of~\cite{vazirani2012certifiable}, however, does not tolerate noise in the devices; subsequent work~\cite{miller2014robust} provided a different analysis that is able to tolerate a positive noise rate.

 The maximum amount of randomness that can be generated from one system violating a specific Bell inequality by a given amount has been well-studied.
-Pironio \textit{et al.}~\cite{pironio2010random} give tight bounds for the CHSH game; see, e.g.,~\cite{dhara2013maximal,law2014quantum} for recent works exploring different aspects of the question.
-However, when using the device repeatedly, in the non-i.i.d.\@ setting, few works give explicit rates; to the best of our knowledge the only quantitative results available are from~\cite{miller2014universal} (see also~\cite{pironio2013security,fehr2013security} for an analysis in the non-i.i.d case but under the assumption that the adversary holds only classical side information), and remain relatively weak in comparison to the best one may expect from the known results under the i.i.d.\@ assumption.
+In~\cite{pironio2010random} tight bounds for the CHSH game are obtained; see, e.g.,~\cite{dhara2013maximal,law2014quantum} for recent works exploring different aspects of the question.
+However, when using the device repeatedly, in the non-i.i.d.\@ setting, few works give explicit rates; to the best of our knowledge the only quantitative results available are from~\cite{miller2014universal} (see also~\cite{pironio2013security,fehr2013security} for an analysis in the non-i.i.d.\@ case but under the assumption that the adversary holds only classical side information), and remain relatively weak in comparison to the best one may expect from the known results under the i.i.d.\@ assumption.

-For the more challenging scenario of QKD, security in the non-i.i.d setting was first established in~\cite{vazirani2014fully}; see also~\cite{reichardt2013classical}, who give a secure protocol but with vanishing rate and no noise tolerance.
-A more recent proof of security by Miller and Shi~\cite{miller2014robust} is closest to our results in that it bounds the amount of entropy generated in the protocol in a round-by-round fashion, similar in spirit (but technically very different) from our use of the EAT (see Section~\ref{sec:eat-thm} for a description).
-The security proofs of the existing works are quite complex and achieve relatively low key rates and noise tolerance (if any).